-You’ve just paid half a million dollars to a custom software development firm to create a customized software solution to help organize and manage your business.
+You’ve just paid half a million dollars to a custom software development company to create a customized software solution to help organize and manage your business.
 Now that Phase I is in service, how are you going to pay for Phase II and possibly even Phase III without having a significant impact on your operating cash flow?

 The solution may be in treating your company’s new custom software solution like any other fixed asset and presenting it to your bank to be borrowed against.
-As an asset on your balance sheet, it can help fund the next stages of your software development solution.
+As an asset on your balance sheet, it can help fund the next stages of your custom software development solution.

 Funding custom software: Prepare to make your case with your banker